-Delhi and Mumbai are India’s two largest cities which are similar in some ways yet also very different.
+Delhi is the political and cultural capital, while Mumbai is the financial and commercial capital of India.
+They are India’s two largest cities, which are similar in some ways, yet also very different in language, food, culture, and climate.
 While they offer different experiences, both are excellent destinations if you want to get some insight into India.

 Delhi vs Mumbai: City Comparison Overview

 ||Delhi has a long history dating back to 6th century BC.
 It was the capital of the Delhi Sultanate and the Mughal Empire.

 ||Was a British trading port in the 17th century.

 ||The country’s capital and largest city with 30 million people

 ||India’s second-largest city and known as “the city of dreams”

 |Things to do and see